stoermelder/vcvrack-packone/docs/trial-and-error/Mb.md

 - **Favorite modes** — MB supports two favorite modes (VCV Rack / MB) controlling how favorites are stored and displayed.

 - **Magnifier overlay** — When enabled, hovering over a module preview in the browser shows a zoomed magnification loupe following the cursor.

+- **Arrow keys select modules (v2)** — Enabled by default, `←`/`→` move the selection to the previous/next module in the *v2 mod* browser's grid instead of moving the text cursor within the search field (`↓`/`↑` always navigate the grid regardless of this setting).
+Disable this option if you'd rather have `←`/`→` behave like a normal text field and move the cursor while typing a search term.

 - **Pre-render previews when idle** — Module previews are normally created the moment they first scroll into view, which can make scrolling feel sluggish on slower systems or with a large module